Marriage in Virginia

 F. Support Obligations

 In marriage, spouses are mutually responsible for the support of each other.
 Circumstances may arise in which one of you might become obligated to support the other.
 Both of you should be aware of this as you establish your respective roles in the marital relationship.
-Usually the question of this support obligation only arises upon separation or divorce, and at that time the court will look to the history of the marriage as well to who was at fault in its breakdown.
-Although alimony is no longer awarded to the wife as commonly as it once was, if either of you has been placed in a financially dependent position by the marriage, the partner with the earning power or financial means may be ordered to contribute to the support of the financially dependent partner.
-Therefore, even though a marriage must be built on faith, both husband and wife should closely examine the plans for each of their respective roles in the marriage and the possible consequences of this arrangement in the event of separation or divorce.
+Usually the question of this support obligation only arises upon separation or divorce, and at that time the court will look to the history of the marriage as well as to who was at fault in its breakdown.
+If either of you has been placed in a financially dependent position by the marriage, the partner with the earning power or financial means may be ordered to contribute to the support of the financially dependent partner.
+Therefore, even though a marriage must be built on faith, both spouses should closely examine the plans for each of their respective roles in the marriage and the possible consequences of this arrangement in the event of separation or divorce.

 G. Wills and Estate Planning